codyzu/cpinfo19-site/m5/react-weather.md

 We have to tell react to only fetch our data the first time the App is is rendered.
 We also have to tell react that we want to store some data that should _only_ change when we, the programmer, want it to change.

-To accomplish the above points, we have use react "hooks" to hook into the react framework.
+To accomplish the above points, we use [react "hooks"](https://reactjs.org/docs/hooks-intro.html) to hook into the react framework.
 We will use 2 hooks:

-- `useEffect`: tell react that we want to execute some code that could "effect" what is rendered.
+- [`useEffect`](https://reactjs.org/docs/hooks-effect.html): tell react that we want to execute some code that could "effect" what is rendered.
 An example is calling our express server weather API.
-- `useState`: ask react to store some data for us and give use the ability to set and get that data.
+- [`useState`](https://reactjs.org/docs/hooks-state.html): ask react to store some data for us and give use the ability to set and get that data.
 The data will remain the same until it gets set to something else.
 An example is the results of calling our weather API.
 Later, we will add a search box and button that will call the API and update the state.

 1. Add [axios](https://github.com/axios/axios) to your react app.
 We previously used axios to call the here and Dark Sky APIs.
 We will now use axios to call _our_ express server weather API 🚀!